ekamperi/ekamperi.github.io/_posts/2021-03-15-alternating-direction-method-multipliers-robust-pca.md

 In the [previous blog post](https://ekamperi.github.io/mathematics/2021/02/23/pca-limitations.html), we discussed some of the limitations of principle component analysis.
 One such restriction arises when there exist outliers, corruption in the data, and gross errors.
-One method that handles such cases is the so-called robust PCA, which we will talk about today.
+One method that handles such cases is the so-called "Robust PCA", which we will talk about today.

-Suppose that we are given a large matrix $$X$$, such that it can be decomposed as a sum of a low-rank matrix $$\mathbf{L}$$ and a sparse matrix $$\mathbf{S}$$, i.e., $$\mathbf{X} = \mathbf{L} + \mathbf{S}$$.
+Suppose that we are given a large matrix $$\mathbf{X}$$, such that it can be decomposed as a sum of a low-rank matrix $$\mathbf{L}$$ and a sparse matrix $$\mathbf{S}$$, i.e., $$\mathbf{X} = \mathbf{L} + \mathbf{S}$$.

 <p align="center">